excalidraw/excalidraw/dev-docs/docs/@excalidraw/excalidraw/api/utils/utils-intro.md

 Takes the `library` items and returns a `JSON` string.

-If you want to overwrite the source field in the JSON string, you can set <highlight>window.EXCALIDRAW_EXPORT_SOURCE</highlight> to the desired value.
+If you want to overwrite the source field in the JSON string, you can set `window.EXCALIDRAW_EXPORT_SOURCE` to the desired value.

 **_Signature_**